BlueBrain/neurocollage/README.md

-The development of this software was supported by funding to the Blue Brain Project, a research center of the École polytechnique fédérale de Lausanne (EPFL), from the Swiss government's ETH Board of the Swiss Federal Institutes of Technology and from the Human Brain Project's Specific Grant Agreement 3.
+The development of this software was supported by funding to the Blue Brain Project, a research center of the École polytechnique fédérale de Lausanne (EPFL), from the Swiss government's ETH Board of the Swiss Federal Institutes of Technology.

 Copyright (c) 2022-2024 Blue Brain Project/EPFL